dragonfly-science/dragonfly-website/content/people/crawford-emma/content.md

 After completing her degree in Zoology and Ecology at Massey University, Emma spent three years in rural Japan, teaching English at local schools.
-“I’ve always had a strong interest in language and culture, especially Japan”.
+"I've always had a strong interest in language and culture, especially Japan".

 Emma has spent most of her career bouncing between New Zealand and the United Kingdom as a freelance ecologist.
 Emma's work in the UK involved surveying amphibians,